Denver Divorce Attorneys

 When testimony and evidence are concluded, each side may present a closing argument, to sum up the evidence and take the last shot at persuading the court.
 When done, the court will make its ruling on the issues, which may happen that day, or at a later scheduled time.

-The trial and courtroom experience the Denver divorce lawyers at Plog & Stein, P.C. bring to the equation allows us to navigate our hearings in a concise, professional, and effective manner.
+The trial and courtroom experience the divorce lawyers at Plog & Stein, P.C. bring to the equation allows us to navigate our hearings in a concise, professional, and effective manner.
 Understanding the law and what the judge is looking for is paramount.

-Though we truly hope your case settles before court, rest assured our attorneys will be prepared to litigate your issues if need be.
+Though we truly hope your case settles before court, rest assured our lawyers will be prepared to litigate your issues if need be.
 Whether your case concludes through settlement or that final hearing, our only goal is to help you reach your objectives.

 Temporary Orders and Divorce

 Though the dissolution of any marriage involves resolving the major issues related to marital property, children, and support, the Colorado statute recognizes that people often need relief from the court right out of the gate.